Meet our team.

 မင်္ဂလာပါ!
 My name is Sandy and I am Licensed Professional Counselor (LPC) providing counseling to teenagers (12+) and adults in Illinois.
 My past clinical experience includes working with adolescents and adults, and veterans, especially those with past trauma and/or those who struggle with anxiety and depression.
 I also am passionate about working with immigrants, BIPOC, LGBTQIA+ community members and multicultural populations.
 I especially believe in providing support for these populations as they are often systematically underserved and overlooked in behavioral health and healthcare.
 My therapeutic approach is informed by social justice, empathy, cultural humility, and respect for diversity.
 I believe in creating a safe and inclusive space where clients can explore their experiences, process their trauma, and reclaim their sense of agency and resilience.
 Being an immigrant myself, I understand firsthand the challenges and difficulties of immigrating and navigating life in a new country while preserving one's cultural identity.
 Drawing from evidence-based modalities such as trauma-informed cognitive behavioral therapy (TF-CBT), humanistic therapy and Dialectic Behavioral Therapy (DBT), I work collaboratively with clients to address the unique challenges they face, including acculturative stress, discrimination, and intergenerational trauma.
 My goal is to empower clients to heal from their past experiences, help end cycles of trauma and cultivate a sense of resilience in their lives.
 As a therapist, I enjoy creating a safe space for individuals to share their experiences, thoughts, and emotions without judgment or biases.
 I hope empower clients to heal from their past experiences and help them move closer towards their goals.
 If you're ready, feel free to reach out for a free 15-minute free consultation call.

-Accepted insurance: Blue Cross Blue Shield PPO, Aetna PPO
+Accepted insurance: Blue Cross Blue Shield PPO, Aetna PPO, Cigna PPO, self-pay, sliding scale

 Self-pay: $175 for intake, $150 for 55 minute follow-ups